A Guide to Omarosa’s Trump N-Word Tape Allegations

 What Omarosa’s Book Reveals About the Tape

-In the prologue to Omarosa’s book, she describes her firing by White House Chief of Staff John Kelly, and dismisses the “serious integrity violations” he cites as the reason for her dismissal.
+In the prologue to Omarosa’s book, she describes her firing by White House chief of staff John Kelly, and dismisses the “serious integrity violations” he cites as the reason for her dismissal.
 “Quickly, I connected the dots,” she writes.
 “This had to be about the N-word tape.”

 She goes on to claim that Pruitt reached out to her and Lynne Patton, Eric Trump’s former personal assistant who now runs HUD’s programs in New York and New Jersey, about the tape.
 She says that during the final days of the campaign she participated in a four-way conference call with Patton, Trump campaign communications director Jason Miller, and spokesperson Katrina Pierson.
 “We discussed whether it was possible Trump had really said those things, and if so, how it would be handled.”

-Omarosa says that in the fall of 2017, she became newly determined to figure out whether the n-word tape actually existed, as this would be the “last straw” for her.
-She told then-White House communications director Hope Hicks that chatter about the tape was “heating up,” saying she’d heard from an Apprentice source who claimed to be in possession of the tape, and others who described its contents.
+Omarosa says that in the fall of 2017, she became newly determined to figure out whether the N-word tape actually existed, as this would be the “last straw” for her.
+She told then–White House communications director Hope Hicks that chatter about the tape was “heating up,” saying she’d heard from an Apprentice source who claimed to be in possession of the tape, and others who described its contents.

 “They all told me that President Trump hadn’t just dropped a single N-word bomb.
 He’d said it multiple times throughout the show’s taping during off-camera outtakes, particularly during the first season of The Apprentice.”
-Omarosa notes that she and Kwame Jackson were the only African Americans in that cast.
+Omarosa notes that she and Kwame Jackson were the only African-Americans in that cast.

 Omarosa says Hicks took a keen interest in her sleuthing, and now she suspects that she told Kelly “that I was this close to getting my hands on the tape.”
 In passages that sound like something out of a detective novel, she paints her firing and the wild media reports that followed as an effort to discredit her and derail her investigation.